brantlc/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-Outputs statistics based on bikeshare data and user parameters.
+This outputs statistics based on bikeshare data and parameters that are input by a user.

 ### Files used
 bikeshare.py